2022 Winner Announced

 Nominate your work for an award

 To all our members, please take the opportunity to become familiar with this award and other AAIS awards.
 Consider nominating your work, or your colleagues’ work for one of the AAIS awards in 2023.
 Details are available on these pages and will be updated from time to time.
-If you have any questions, please feel free to contact me on mary.tate@vuw.ac.nz
+If you have any questions, please feel free to contact the chair on: mary.tate@vuw.ac.nz

 About the award